 Another approach that some of my clients have used is to utilize the services of friends and family.

 U.S. banks typically want accounts to be opened by people living in the U.S. In many cases, banks require that the individual opening the account live near the branch where the account will be opened.

 So friends and family – actually, anyone whom an entrepreneur trusts – can be made an officer of the legal entity.
 Then that entity can authorize the officer to open a bank account.

-In summary, if you want to help a foreigner open a bank account in the U.S., there may be ways to accomplish that objective.
-But you likely will need the right combination of circumstances to succeed..
+In summary, if you are a foreigner and you want to open a bank account in the U.S., there may be ways to accomplish that objective.
+But you likely will need the right combination of circumstances to succeed.

 Check out all posts about bank accounts.

 Dana H. Shultz, Attorney at Law +1 510-547-0545 dana [at] danashultz [dot] com